0xjrr/blockchain-protocol/README.md

 ## Features

-- [ ] Block creation and validation
+- [ X ] Block creation and validation
-- [ ] Transaction management
-- [ ] Consensus mechanism
-- [ ] Mining and proof-of-work
+- [ X ] Mining and proof-of-work
-- [ ] Peer-to-peer network communication
+- [ X ] Merkle trees

 ## Installation

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/blockchain-protocol.git`
+1. Clone the repository: `git clone https://github.com/0xjrr/blockchain-protocol.git`
 2. Install the required dependencies:

 ## Usage

-To run the project, use the following command:
+To run the project notebook or scripts individually.